-This document is the final report produced within the FOSTER RAIL project, focusing on the "Update of the suburban and regional (passenger) rail market analysis" which had been performed by UITP in 2005-2006 on behalf of ERRAC and led to the ERRAC publication "Suburban and Regional Railways Landscape in Europe" published in November 2006 4 .
+Deliverable D2.4 is the final report produced by work package 2 task 2.2 focusing on the "Update of the suburban and regional (passenger) rail market analysis" which had been performed by UITP in 2005-2006 on behalf of ERRAC and led to the ERRAC publication "Suburban and Regional Railways Landscape in Europe" published in November 20064.

 This deliverable provides an overview of the survey launched in October 2013 to collect information on the main features of the "suburban and regional railway" market.
 This rail market segment is: